Canadian International Merchandise Trade (Balance of Payments Basis)

 Canadian merchandise imports and exports.

-The administrative data collected in this program is a census.
+The administrative data collected in this program are a census.
 Data are collected for all units of the target population, therefore no sampling is done.

 Data are collected from other Statistics Canada surveys and/or other sources.